Will There Be A Second Wave Of Coronavirus COVID-19?

 What Are The Long-Term Side Effects of COVID-19?
 Respiratory Issues, Fatigue, And More

-Long hauler symptoms of COVID-19 include fever, shortness of breath, and fatigue; however, around 40% of people may be asymptomatic.
+Long COVID-19 symptoms include fever, shortness of breath, and fatigue; however, around 40% of people may be asymptomatic after infection.
 The most common long-term side effects of COVID include respiratory issues, fatigue, heart failure, and neurological issues.
-Lingering side effects of coronavirus are not extremely common.

 Do Masks Prevent The Spread Of COVID-19?
 States That Require Face Masks